1. How much is Dinner Money?

 16. How can parents get involved?

 We encourage parents to get involved in various ways from attending trips to individual reading.
-We have a small fundraising team “Darton Parent, Teacher and Friends Association” and would welcome new members with new ideas and contacts.
-If you work for a company that is able to sponsor or donate to fundraising in the school please contact Christine Sowerby, the Parent Support Advisor at school or by email: email@example.com
+If you work for a company that is able to sponsor or donate to fundraising in the school please contact Christine Sowerby, the Parent Support Advisor at school or by email: firstname.lastname@example.org

-If you would like to volunteer in school, please see Mrs Bagshaw in the school office.
+If you would like to volunteer in school, please see Mrs Braithwaite in the school office.

 17. How do I pay for school trips?

 We are a cashless school (there are one or 2 exceptions eg baking money).
 All SMAT schools use Parent Pay which is an online system for making payments.
 Please see the school office.